 As always, if you give this yogurt bark/wreath recipe a go then let me know your thoughts in the comments below.
 Also, feel free to tag me in your recreations-I’d love to see your festive designs- @AlphaFoodie.

 Healthy Festive Frozen Yogurt Bark

-- 500 g Yogurt homemade natural yogurt and vegan coconut yogurt are both great choices! - link to recipes in post.
+- 1.1 pound Yogurt homemade natural yogurt and vegan coconut yogurt are both great choices!

 - 1-2 kiwis